AndraIonescu/andraionescu.github.io/_pages/about.md

 I am an active member of the database and data management community, and I have received the &#127942; Best Demonstration Award at [EDBT 2023](http://edbticdt2023.cs.uoi.gr/?contents=awards_demo_edbt.html) &#127942;.

+### Short Bio

+Andra is a research scientist with a background in software engineering.
+She currently works as a postdoctoral researcher at KTH, where she is developing an approach for multi-modal clinical data harmonisation through graph-based representations.
+She holds a PhD in Computer Science from Delft University of Technology in the Netherlands, where she focused on feature discovery for data-centric AI.

+### Curriculum Vitae

+Most recent 2-page <a href="{{ base_path }}/files/AndraIonescu_CV.pdf" target="_blank"> CV</a>.